Financial Market Roundup

 Produced by Fifth Third's Investment Management Group

-In the following piece, Fifth Third's Investment Management Group recaps the market and how it reacted to various events in the month of January 2025.
+In the following piece, Fifth Third's Investment Management Group recaps the market and how it reacted to various events in the month of February 2025.

 GLOBAL